15 Things to do in Liechtenstein and the capital, Vaduz

 If you spend more than two days, you could visit some of the other points of interest on the Liechtenstein Trail, like the castles, or walk the full length of the trail (which will take between 3 and 7 days, depending on how fast you want to go.

-If you’ve got this far and you’re intrigued by Europe’s other tiny countries, you might also enjoy my articles on Andorra and San Marino.
-I’ve also included a day trip to Pridnestrovian Moldavian Republic (PMR) – known as Transnistria, nestled between Moldova and Ukraine – another take on the ‘tiny country’ theme.
+If you’ve got this far and you’re intrigued by Europe’s other tiny countries, you might also enjoy these articles on things to do in Andorra and San Marino.
+I’ve also shared an easy route across the Alps from Leichtenstein to San Marino, all by public transport.
+It’s the one we took when visiting both micro-nations.

 Have you visited Liechtenstein?
 Are you planning a visit to any of the other micronations?
 Let me know in the comments.